'Clever accounting and creative PR': Thunberg blasts emissions targets

-Swedish climate activist Greta Thunberg denounced the pledges of wealthy countries and businesses to curb climate change for being hollow and deceptive, calling the efforts "clever accounting and creative PR" in a speech Wednesday.
+Swedish climate activist Greta Thunberg on Wednesday denounced the pledges of wealthy countries and businesses to curb climate change as hollow and deceptive, calling them "clever accounting and creative PR" in a speech before world leaders at the United Nations' annual COP25 climate meeting in Madrid.

-World leaders are gathered in Madrid, Spain for the annual United Nations climate meeting COP25 with a priority of finalizing guidelines for implementing the 2015 Paris Agreement, which aims to prevent global temperatures from rising more than 3.6 degrees Fahrenheit and mitigate the consequences of climate change.
+The talks are aimed at finalizing guidelines for implementing the 2015 Paris Agreement, which called for measures to prevent global temperatures from rising more than 3.6 degrees Fahrenheit and mitigate the consequences of climate change.

-But addressing the conference, hours before she was crowned Time Magazine's Person of the Year for 2019, Thunberg criticized targets to reduce damaging greenhouse gas emissions and declarations of climate emergencies for falling short of real action.
+Thunberg, addressing the conference hours before she was named Time magazine's Person of the Year for 2019, criticized the targets for reducing greenhouse gas emissions and declarations of climate emergencies for falling short of real, substantial action.

-"This is not leading, this is misleading," the 16-year-old said.
+"This is not leading.
+This is misleading," Thunberg, 16, said.
 "Only setting up distant dates and saying things which give the impression that action is underway will most likely do more harm than good."

 The effects of climate change are becoming ever more apparent.